Niraaaliii/Task-Management-System-A-Spring-Boot-and-MySQL-Based-Solution/README.md

-Sure, here is the README.md for your To-do list project:

 # To-Do List Project

 This project is a simple To-do list application that allows users to create, read, update, and delete To-do items.
 The application is built using Spring Boot and MySQL, and it is tested using Postman.